Massive high-rise fire causes building collapse, at least 1 dead

 Video posted on social media early Tuesday showed a 24-story building crumbling to the ground as flames raced toward the top floor, killing at least one person.
 Half of the floors in a second building were engulfed in flames, but authorities said it was not in danger of collapsing.

+According to the Sao Paulo Fire Department, the man who died had been talking to a fireman while clinging to a rope, but the building collapsed just before the fireman was able to save him.

-The collapsed building was a former federal police headquarters that had since been occupied by squatters, according to local reports.
-Officials with the Sao Paulo Fire Department said as many as 50 families may have been living there at the time.
+The collapsed building was a former federal police headquarters that had since been occupied by squatters, officials told ABC News.
+The Sao Paulo government said that the building was being occupied illegally, with at least 50 families living there.
+It was unclear how many were able to escape.

-Witnesses said they saw people standing on top of buildings, screaming for help, as flames ripped though the structures.
+Witnesses said they saw people standing on top of buildings, screaming for help, as flames ripped through the structures.

 The fire started on the first floor around 1:30 a.m. local time and spread upward, officials said.
 It took about 15 minutes for the fire department to arrive on the scene.